Mandatory climate-related financial disclosures (CRFD) - How to ensure a complete and robust value chain emissions inventory

 How can SLR support you?

-We understand that every company is at different levels of maturity in terms of Scope 3 inventory development.
-However, our team brings together a wealth of local and global expertise in supporting organisations to calculate, communicate and ultimately manage Scope 3 (value chain emissions).
-Our 4-stage approach that SLR can support companies with includes:
+We understand that every company is at different levels of maturity in terms of scope 3 inventory development.
+However, our team brings together a wealth of local and global expertise in supporting organisations to calculate, communicate and ultimately manage scope 3 (value chain emissions).
+Our 4-stage approach that SLR can support you with includes:

 Recent posts